cryptowerk/docs.cryptowerk.com/content/index.md

 <YoutubeEmbed link="https://www.youtube.com/embed/dG5FXKfaOVQ" />

 ## Cryptowerk Horizon API
-Cryptowerk Horizon is a cloud-based service that enables the verification of the integrity and authenticity of any data at massive scale.
+Cryptowerk Horizon (Seal API) is a cloud-based service that enables the verification of the integrity and authenticity of any data at massive scale.
 In order to make data tamper-evident, a Seal is created.

 However, learning new things always takes time and without getting your hands dirty it can be hard to understand the nuances of a new technology.